vincentlp/UpgradeChallenge/README.md

 These tests verify the user cannot provide invalid dates, or he will get an error with a detailed message.
 There is also a simulation of 1000 calls of creation/update with concurrency on the arrival-departure dates.

-**NB: I could have been nice to have unit tests as well**
+**NB: It could have been nice to have unit tests as well.**

 ## DOCUMENTATION

 I used [javadoc](src/main/java/test/upgrade/vincent/workers/ReservationActionServiceImpl.java) and [swagger](src/main/java/test/upgrade/vincent/controllers/ReservationController.java) documentation.

-**NB: I could have been nice to have more documentation, but I decided to simply document few methods and endpoints to show how it is done.**
+**NB: It could have been nice to have more documentation, but I decided to only document few methods and endpoints to show how it is done.**